ndarville/milestones.js/README.md

 Demo
 ----
-Check out the working example at [jsFiddle](http://jsfiddle.net/4ySxL/).
+Check out the working example at [jsFiddle](http://jsfiddle.net/NGbU4/).
 Note that it does not rely on `css_file` to load the CSS.
+You can also try this locally by downloading the `demo/` project folder to your computer.

 Installation
 ------------